isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/review-topics.md

     -   All participating users can respond to comments submitted by other users.
 On a comment, click **Reply**and press Enter to submit a response.

-Preview mode
+**Preview mode**

-:   Opening a topic in the Preview mode shows how a topic will be displayed when it is viewed by an author after applying all the changes.
+- Opening a topic in the Preview mode shows how a topic will be displayed when it is viewed by an author after applying all the changes.
 For example, all inserted text is shown as normal text and all striked off \(deleted\) text is removed from the content.

-:   The following screenshot shows the content in *Review* mode:
+- The following screenshot shows the content in *Review* mode:

     ![](images/review-author-mode.png)